This post will review the best areas to stay in Singapore, an exciting city state and trading hub in Southeast Asia

 The places of interest in Singapore that you must visit are Gardens by the Bay, Sentosa, Universal Studios, Singapore Botanic Gardens, National Gallery Singapore, The Orchard Road, just to name few.
 Also, Singapore offers a variety of parks and sightseeing spots.

 Make sure you visit Singapore Zoo, River safari and Night safari, the first nocturnal wildlife park in the world.
-But also. try not to miss Sentosa, a popular island resort, with its famous Port Siloso, various golf courses, and a theme park.
+But also. try not to miss Sentosa, a popular island resort, with its famous Fort Siloso, various golf courses, and a theme park.